top of page

 Do you accept insurance?

-I do not accept insurance as a result of limited coverage & reimbursement for family therapy.
-I am able to provide superbills, which you may be able to submit to your insurance company for potential partial reimbursement, depending on your policy.
+I have a limited number of spots for individual clients with insurance that I see virtually through Headway on weekday mornings and afternoons.
+For clients that would like to come in person, I am able to provide superbills, which you may be able to submit to your insurance company for potential partial reimbursement depending on your policy.
 Some families may be able to receive up to 60-80% back for therapy after meeting their out-of-network deductible, though this is not guaranteed.

 What is your rate?

-Your initial investment in family therapy will be high (not only in terms of your financial resources, but also your time and emotional energy).
+Your initial investment in therapy will be high (not only in terms of your financial resources, but also your time and emotional energy).
 This is not something I take lightly.
-Working with a cash pay therapist who charges a premium rate means that your provider is able to see less clients, allowing greater focus & sharp attention to your family.
-This also means that your therapist is able to dedicate time to advanced training and self-work that may result in better outcomes.
+Working with a cash pay therapist who charges a premium rate means that your provider is able to see less clients, allowing greater focus & sharp attention to you.
+This also means that your therapist is able to dedicate time to advanced training and development to offer a more efficient and effective experience.

-How long can I expect my family to be in therapy with you?
+How long can I expect to be in therapy with you?

-Though it ranges vastly based on circumstances, I generally work with families weekly for about six months before we reach stabilization.
-The goal is that you go from weekly family therapy & parent coaching to seeing me on an "as needed" basis as things arise.
+Though it ranges vastly based on circumstances, I generally work with families, couples, & individuals weekly for about six months before we reach stabilization.
+The goal is that you go from weekly therapy to seeing me on an "as needed" basis as things arise.

-I love working with families but come from the mindset of "I want to work myself out of a job," because the goal is for your family to be thriving without me.
+I love working with clients but come from the mindset of "I want to work myself out of a job," because the goal is for you to be thriving without needing to see me every week.

 Do you just work with families of teens?